freenas/freenas-docs/userguide/sharing.rst

 Creating AFP Guest Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-AFP supports guest logins, meaning that Mac OS X users can access the
+AFP supports guest logins, meaning that macOS users can access the
 AFP share without requiring their user accounts to first be created on
 or imported into the %brand% system.